 Why Do We Need To Trim Cats’ Nails?

-Additionally, cats’ nails grow very quickly and if they are not trimmed, overgrown nails go into their pads and puncture the pad, sometimes causing an infection.
-It’s very painful when this happens and you will need to take your cat to the vet.
+Additionally, cats’ nails grow very quickly.
+If they are not trimmed, overgrown nails go into their pads and puncture the pad, sometimes causing an infection.
+It’s very painful when this happens and if it happens, you will need to take your cat to the vet.

 Why Do Cats Dislike Having Their Nails Trimmed?